keshibat/Fill_in_blank_quiz/README.md

 ## How to Run

--Open a terminal/console/command prompt
+- Open a terminal/console/command prompt

-- Clone the source repository(https://github.com/keshibat/Fill_in_blank_quiz) from Github.
+- Clone the source [repository](https://github.com/keshibat/Fill_in_blank_quiz) from Github.
 ```
 $ git clone https://github.com/keshibat/Fill_in_blank_quiz

 ```
-- Change to the directory where you cloned
+- Move to the directory where you cloned
+- Run following command:
 ```
-- $ python Code_Your_Own_Quiz.py
+$ python Code_Your_Own_Quiz.py
 ```